-Winter is looming, and many of us are making an effort to get in shape over the colder months before Summer pops up again.
+Winter is looming, and many of us are making an effort to get in shape over the colder months before Summer pops up again, especially after being in isolation.
 If you’re on a health drive, and you’re looking for simple ways to improve your diet, we have the answers.
-Follow these failsafe tips to hit your 5-a-day, every day.
+Follow these fail safe tips to hit your 5-a-day, every day.
 You’ll look and feel great in no time.

 If you buy smoothies from stores or cafes, they often contain a lot of hidden sugar.
 Making smoothies at home enables you to control exactly what goes into the drink.
 You’ll also save loads of money creating DIY versions.
 All you need is a blender and a pile of fruit and vegetables.
 If you have a sweet tooth, go for strawberry, mango, and banana.
 If you’re looking to detox, go for cucumber, kale, and kiwis.
 Mix up the ingredients and play around with recipes.
 You can easily pack in two or three of your 5-a-day per serving.